fox-archives/dotfox/README.md

 For example, you can manage your "local" `.editorconfig`'s, `.eslintrc.js`'s, `.clang-format`'s, your "user" `~/.bashrc`'s, `~/.inpurc`'s, or your "system" `/boot/efi/EFI/refind/refind.conf`, `/root/.nanorc` files.

+## Features

+- Human readable config format
+- Prompts user on conflicts
+- Uses symlinks
+- Use the same utility to manage three different types of dotfiles

 ## Usage

 ```txt